Direct answers, on the record.

 Why only on Amazon at launch?

-Kindle Unlimited reach, print-on-demand paperback without warehouse risk, and the largest single English-language book audience on one platform.
-Direct sales come later with bundles, workbook, and the audio course.
+Kindle Unlimited reach and the largest single English-language book audience on one platform.
+Paperback, direct sales, bundles, workbook, and the audio course come later.
 No plans for exclusivity past the Kindle Unlimited launch window.

 Is there an audiobook?

 Not at launch.
 Narration is scheduled for Q3 2026.
-Pre-order buyers are emailed a 50%-off audiobook coupon on release.
+Kindle buyers on the list will be emailed a 50%-off audiobook coupon on release.

 What is the refund policy?

 Amazon refunds Kindle purchases within seven days of purchase with no questions asked.
-Paperback refunds follow Amazon’s standard 30-day policy.
-If you read the book and decide the protocol is not for you, Amazon will refund you under their standard return terms.
+If you read the book and decide the protocol is not for you, Amazon will refund you under their standard Kindle return terms.

 Email nik@nikmcfly.com — new questions get added here every few weeks, and substantive reader questions sometimes become blog posts on the blog.

 Background: the research page holds the primary sources.
 The glossary defines the book’s terms.
 The provenance page documents how the book was made.
-Pre-order on Amazon Kindle at $0.99 until launch day.
+Buy the Kindle edition on Amazon at $9.99.